-My favorite, favorite wine – my table wine – is a Sauvignon Blanc out of New Zealand under the Whitehaven label.
-I have a longtime friend who lives with his family in New Zealand right now, and despite the distance between us, he’s well aware that this wine is my go to, because I’ve sent him pictures from exotic locations like Orange Beach, Alabama that look like this:
+My favorite, favorite wine is a Sauvignon Blanc out of New Zealand under the White Haven label.
+I have a longtime friend who lives with his family in New Zealand right now, and despite the distance between us, he’s well aware that this wine is my go to, because I’ve sent him pictures from locations equally exotic like Orange Beach, Alabama that look like this:

 In return, when he and his family went on a trip made up exclusively of locations where he could indulge in some day drinking he sent me a picture like this:

 Might it have been more thoughtful had he not added the comment, “They say it tastes better here” and instead asked his hosts to send me a case of same said wine from the winery while he was there?
 Perhaps.
 But it’s the thought the counts, right?
 He is very thoughtful, this guy.
 He’s a friend from my salad days when we were both oh so young and thought we were oh so grown up.
 And I love that we’re friends still.

 I re-read a book recently and these words spoke again to me: